Social Media Sites

 The University’s official Pinterest presence is located at http://pinterest.com/uoftampa.
 The Office of Admissions and the Office of Public Information maintain this page.
 University departments should not create separate Pinterest accounts.
 The sharing of appropriate photos is encouraged using ‘University of Tampa’ in the description from personal accounts.

-The University’s official Instagram account is UofTampa.
+The University’s official Snapchat account is UofTampa.
 The Office of Admissions and the Office of Public Information maintain this account.
-University departments should not create separate Instagram accounts.
-The sharing of appropriate photos is encouraged using #UTampa from personal accounts.
+University departments should not create separate Snapchat accounts.
+Snapchat Geofilters located on campus should be approved by the Office of Public Information and Publications.